martinkearn/MartinK-Me/README.md

   * The site is built using [Bootstrap](http://getbootstrap.com/) so familiarise yourself with the [Bootrap Grid System](http://getbootstrap.com/css/#grid)
   * The background colours are in a range of CSS styles entitled `.sequence-background-1` through to `.sequence-background-20` in `site.css`.
 In the template these are four base colours repeated 5 times, but you can add your own colours here and have 20 different colours if you want.
   * The font is Lato from Google Fonts.
 Choose your own font at https://fonts.google.com and edit the `body` rule in site.css to reference it

-## Single Page
-There is a single page version of the site which is suitable for people that do not have many talks and just want a basic online business card style site.
-You can get to the single page version at `/home/singlepage`.
-See a live version of Martin Kearns at http://martink.me/home/singlepage

 ## Settings
 There is a 'settings' section under `/admin`.
 This is used to simply store key/value pairs which can be used in any way you set fit for other applications and demo that you have running but need a simple storage layer for.
 There is an API under `/api/settings` which you can use to `GET` all settings or individual settings by id, for example `/api/settings/5`.